engineer-work/Join-Company/README.md

 > I not interested in Marriage and Love, since it all fake for money, their no true love. **I too act to others as good for money.**

-> What you learn in School, College is totally waste $\rightarrow$ if you forget ? but the education system, **force to do in [Memorization-Centric Education System](https://engineer-work.github.io/Join-Company/education_system/education_system.html) for that system collecting and spending the money from our parents hardwork**. *Please, In future don't need to go to school,college.* since lot of free material in **Youtube** and **Internet**.
+> What you learn in School, College is totally waste - if you forget ? but the education system, **force to do in [Memorization-Centric Education System](https://engineer-work.github.io/Join-Company/education_system/education_system.html) for that system collecting and spending the money from our parents hardwork**. *Please, In future don't need to go to school,college.* since lot of free material in **Youtube** and **Internet**.

 > Don't think why I not saying wrong about school.
 You itself know, how school doing, then why I said about school.

 > *I not believe others, since, In india, a dowry system for marriage, for that wealthiest girls and boys parents, put lot of gold, diamond, any other objects, lot foods for marriage. for just 1 days, but different states and district in india marriage is different. for that money ?
 How many of life they spoiled.?
 Did Government have the record for it. ?
 Government too support to them to collect money.
 Include me, I too support for them for money. otherwise they kill me. this the true situation. in this timeline only, I living.*

 > I join Engineering from **12th cut-off mark only in counselling in Anna University** *(during my 12th is total marks is 995/1200 marks)*, I studied Engineering in Education Loan.
-But, I don't know, why, I studied **Engineering** $\rightarrow$ only *Time, Health, Money wasted.
+But, I don't know, why, I studied **Engineering** - only *Time, Health, Money wasted.
 We believe, that our life become great, but, if you don't have background, what you studing is totally waste.*

 >  I don't know why joined Engineering, then finding for **JOB**.
 Many cheating for their life.
 If forcing me, to cheating like them for my life. *What to do?
 Did, I start to cheat like other or not. for my life to collect money , If the of education system is good , Sport based System is , any System is good , giving fake word?*